anir-tubi/tubi-roku/README.md

 1\.
 Set up the environment variables (listed in the [build step](#build)) if not done already, as some of the following steps are dependent on these variables.

 2\.
 Checkout the most recent `x_y_branch` branch.
 Create a new branch off of the `x_y_branch` called something like `qa_x_y_z`, where x is the Major Release number, where y is the Minor Release number, and where "z" is the patch number.
+Check the build.yml file to know which the new build number should be.
+Usually, the patch number should be one more than the "build_version" listed in the build.yml file.

 3\.
 Run `$ gulp compareProd`.
 This will do the following: